RyanStan/ConiferOS/README.md

 - A dynamic device driver layer so that the kernel can support interacting with different hardware by loading in different drivers at runtime.
 - Making the heap allocation algorithm more efficient.
 Right now, it's a fragmented mess.
 - I'd like to implement an ext filesystem.
-- It would be neat to run the OS on bare-metal.
-I'd have to find an old machine and disk drive.
-- The Kernel land code currently disables interrupts whenever it executes, because there aren't any safety mechanisms in place to support interleaving.
-I would like to add some support for concurrency controls for kernel land code.
+- The Kernel code disables interrupts because there aren't any safety mechanisms to support interleaved execution of functions.
+I'd like to implement some synchronization and concurrency primitives to support this.
 - A PCI driver so I can dynamically find attached devices.
 Then I don't have to guess I/O port addresses.
 - `mmap` function to map files into memory.